 Don't forget, Jabra was the first company to put a heart rate monitor inside a pair of sports headphones.
 With that comes a lot of responsibility to ensure that it delivers on the accuracy front especially when the likes of Fitbit continues to come under scrutiny for the reliability of its heart rate data.
 That is something Svendsen-Tune acknowledges is a vitally important and explains the process the Jabra team had to go through to get this right.
-"We have good a partner we are working with and we carefully chose that partner," Svendsen-Tune explained.
+"We have good a partner [Valencell] we are working with and we carefully chose that partner," Svendsen-Tune explained.

 "We also used external parties to verify the accuracy for various different scenarios.
 We put a lot of work into the original Sport Pulse to ensure that we delivered on what we promised.
 We believe the heart rate accuracy is very high."

 Jabra introduced automatic rep counting with the Coach Special Edition

 But Jabra is no longer alone in this space.
 Apple and Samsung both want a piece of the hearable action now, and while it would be natural for a company to be fearful of the competition, Jabra's CEO sees it as validation of its decision to launch a pair of biometric tracking headphones before the major players decided to get involved.